What is Embezzlement?

 White collar crime is extraordinarily widespread and happens more often than you would think.
 In fact, it happens every single day, multiple times a day, all over the world.
-One of the white collar crimes that happens on this kind of regular basis is embezzlement.
+One of the white collar crimes that happens on a regular basis is embezzlement.

 To summarize, embezzlement is when one person or a group of people withhold assets of any kind (this will be explained further) from the original owner to use for purposes other than the original intent.
 What is important to note that to be considered embezzlement, the assets must have been entrusted to that single person or group of individuals before the crime was committed.